Somerset East

-Notable buildings in the town include the Old Wesleyan Chapel, which houses the Somerset East Museum, and the Officers' Mess, which houses the largest permanent exhibition of paintings by the South African artist Walter Battiss.
+Notable buildings and monuments in the town include the Old Wesleyan Chapel, which houses the Somerset East Museum, and the Officers' Mess, which houses the largest permanent exhibition of paintings by the South African artist Walter Battiss.
+The Dutch Reformed Church congregation is the fourth oldest in the Eastern Cape.
+The Somerset East War Memorial also called the Delville Wood War Memorial is located at the western entrance to the town.

-Annual events include the Biltong Festival, the Bruintjieshoogte Marathon, Bruintjieshoogte Cycle Tour (between Pearston and Somerset East) and the Spring Rose and Flower show.
-Somerset East hosts an annual Walter Battiss Art Festival, as well as the Somerset East Agricultural show.
-Somerset East is known for producing roses.
+Annual events include the Biltong Festival, the Bruintjieshoogte Marathon, the Bruintjieshoogte Cycle Fest, the Walter Battiss Art Festival, as well as the Somerset East Agricultural show.